ARTLab-GT/hexed/INSTALL.md

     * This will execute the performance benchmarking script.
   * `demo/demo`
     * This will run a very simple toy problem and output visualization files.

+## Detailed instructions
+This section is in progress.
+For now, please refer to Quick Start.
+Mention:
+* Create install directory.